cockroachdb/docs/v21.1/create-table.md

 {{site.data.alerts.callout_info}}
 In order to set table localities, the database that contains the table must have [database regions](multiregion-overview.html#database-regions).

-By default, all tables in a multi-region database have a [`REGIONAL`](multiregion-overview.html#regional-tables) locality.
+By default, all tables in a multi-region database have a [`REGIONAL BY TABLE IN PRIMARY REGION`](multiregion-overview.html#regional-tables) locality.
 {{site.data.alerts.end}}

 #### Create a table with a global locality

 To create a table with a [`GLOBAL`](multiregion-overview.html#global-tables) locality, add a `LOCALITY GLOBAL` clause to the end of the `CREATE TABLE` statement.

-The `GLOBAL` locality is useful for "read-mostly" tables of reference data that are rarely updated, but need to be available to all regions.
+The `GLOBAL` locality is useful for "read-mostly" tables of reference data that are rarely updated, but need to be read with low latency from all regions.

 For example, the `promo_codes` table of the [`movr` database](movr.html) is rarely updated after being initialized, but it needs to be read by nodes in all regions.